kalbir/personal-awesome-list/README.md

 - [Guide to squashing git commits](https://robots.thoughtbot.com/git-interactive-rebase-squash-amend-rewriting-history)

 - [Git magic](http://www-cs-students.stanford.edu/~blynn/gitmagic/index.html) &mdash; a comprehensive and easy to understand guide to git.
 Epic.

+- [The git pickaxe](http://www.philandstuff.com/2014/02/09/git-pickaxe.html) &mdash; has the amazing `git log -p -S thing` to search for when "thing" was added as well as a bunch of other tips.

 ## Elixir